amandakoka/autismawareness/README.md

 ![shades of blue chosen](documentation/shades.png) ![color hex](documentation/colorhex2.png)

 ### Imagery
 All images have the same colours so they are consistent and appealing to the eye.
-Users wont get confused with different colours and the images are user friendly for all ages.
+Users won't get confused with different colours and the images are user friendly for all ages.

 ### Typography